 Decision-making in SDAs

-The Declaration enables the Coordinator General to support consistent, coordinated outcomes and allows for SDA Plans and, if needed, Improvement Schemes.
-For more information, view the Coordinator General Guidelines.
+An SDA Declaration enables the Coordinator General to support consistent, coordinated outcomes.
+Following SDA Declaration, the Office of the Coordinator General will prepare an SDA Plan, and, if required, an SDA Improvement Scheme.
+For more information on decision-making in SDAs, see the Coordinator General Guidelines.